cognitedata/cdp-spark-datasource/README.md

 - `collectSchemaInferenceMetrics`: Whether metrics should be collected about the read operations for schema inference.

+- `rawEnsureParent`: When set to true, the parent database and table will be creates if it does not exists already.

 ```scala
 val df = spark.read.format("cognite.spark.v1")
   .option("apiKey", "myApiKey")